brianrahadi/quartz/content/_index.md

 I find the software world fascinating because of its ability to improve our lives on a seemingly infinite scale.

 I am interested in learning all aspects of the software development life cycle.
-From designing beautiful and usable interfaces, using different programming paradigms, to learning about distributed system.
+From designing beautiful and usable interfaces, using different programming paradigms, to learning about distributed systems.

 I enjoy sharing things on the internet.
 Below are some of them:
 - [Posts](posts/) I have shared to the internet;